pieroproietti/penguins-blog/source/book/english.md

 This is the command that you will use the most, in fact the only one used daily, together with kill that serves instead to get rid of the created iso images.

 Used without parameters it produces the iso with xz type compression.
-When it starts, it checks the installation of the prerequisites, not of calamari, and produces the iso.
+When it starts, it checks the installation of the prerequisites, not of calamares, and produces the iso.

 It has some usable flags: